 The park features an 18-hole course.
 Rental equipment is available and no fee is charged to play.

 The small 13-acre lake in the park offers good catches of largemouth bass, channel catfish, bullheads, bluegill and crappie.
-A valid Ohio fishing license is required.

-Ten picnic areas are located in scenic locations around the park.
+Several picnic areas are located in scenic locations around the park.
 Grills and tables are provided.

 Five hiking trails are found in the park: